barnabywalters/web-action-hero-toolbelt/README.md

 </footer>
 ```

 But if I take all of these buttons away in favour of some experimental technology no-one uses, there won’t really be any benefit.
-The `action` element is back-compatible with current markup.
+So, the `action` element is back-compatible with current markup.
 Just wrap all buttons which represent a particular verb in that `action`:

 ```html
 <footer>